Crystal-holberton/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5-string_toupper.c a function that changes all lowercase letters of a string to uppercase 6-cap_string.c a function that capitalizes all words of a string 7-leet.c a function that encodes a string into 1337

+0-memset.c a function that fills memory with a constant byte 1-memcpy.c a function that copies memory area 2-strchr.c a function that locates a character in a string 3-strspn.c a function that gets the length of a prefix substring 4-strpbrk.c a function that searches a string for any of a set of bytes 5-strstr.c a function that locates a substring 7-print_chessboard.c prints the chessboard 8-print_diagsums.c prints the sum of the two diagonals of a square matrix of integers